karthik25/node-page-analytics/README.md

 ## What's Available?

-Page analytcs itself is a single page app with number of tabs.
+Page analytics itself is a single page app with number of tabs.
 In the first tab you get to see a line chart for the average time spent by users on the home page and also a pie chart depicting the top 5 pages by number of requests.
 Then there is a tab that list all the requests so far a paged list along with a 3D bar chart for number of requests for a page, starting with the home page as the default.
 Users can click on the table to switch pages or use the dropdown on top of the chart.
 Then the next